sadia-perveen/FALL2019TIDYVERSE/README.md

 # CUNY DATA 607 Fall 2019 Tidyverse recipes

-You have two tasks:

-**Create an Example**  Using one or more TidyVerse packages, and any dataset from fivethirtyeight.com or Kaggle, create a programming sample “vignette” that demonstrates how to use one or more of the capabilities of the selected TidyVerse package with your selected dataset.
-(25 points)

 I am using the Avengers dataset from FiveThirtyEight and using the dplyr package to demonstrate the filter and full_join function.
 Avengers dataset: https://github.com/fivethirtyeight/data/tree/master/avengers